Pump It Up (Elvis Costello song): Reception

 Since its release, "Pump It Up" has seen positive reception from critics.
 AllMusic's Deming calls the song "as exciting, insistent, and physically powerful as anything Costello might have been railing against" and noted that the track "perfectly captures the giddy but terrifying feeling of a wild, adrenaline-fueled all-night party that's dangling on the verge of collapse".
 Amy Poulter of The Virginian Pilot writes, "Even if you're not a fan, you've most likely heard the song and gotten caught up in its infectiously-peppy rhythm and melody".
 Matt LeMay of Pitchfork praised Pete Thomas' drumming on the song as "nothing short of perfect", while Jeremy Allen of the Guardian described the song as a "classic".
 Bob Dylan has called the song "...intense and as well groomed as can be.
 With tender hooks and dirty looks." but then goes on to say that it has "Too many thoughts, way too wordy.
 Too many ideas that just hang up against themselves."

 "Pump It Up" has also been named one of Costello's best songs on several rankings.
 Jim Beviglia of American Songwriter named it Costello's 20th best song, calling it "a true tour de force for bassist Bruce Thomas" and stating, "When Thomas joins up with Costello on guitar and Steve Nieve on organ for that thundering riff, it's one of those great rock moments, the power of which you can never properly explain to someone without saying, 'Here, listen to this.
 Ryan Prado of Paste named it Costello's 12th best, writing, "Easily Costello’s most recognizable song, 'Pump It Up' is one of the few he's written whose core lovability can be boiled down to the fact that it's just a great, peppy punk dance rocker. ...
-You cant not want to pump something up after listening to this song".
+You can't not want to pump something up after listening to this song".
 In a list for Louder, David Ford named the song one of Costello's top ten best, calling it "a glorious piece of sweaty pop' and "a brilliantly constructed record".
 Martin Chilton of the Daily Telegraph named it Costello's 30th best.